goldenmaza/aveline/frontend/REVISION_HISTORY.md

+afbfce8 - [Frontend] CRA => Vite migration - Apr 1, 2025

+In this commit we have migrated from CRA to Vite for bundling source code.

+v.2.27.0

 fb0de80 - [Frontend] Adding React configurations - Mar 26, 2025

 In this commit we have re-entered the React configurations to the 'package.json' file with the latest versions.